BSC-ES/pyhanami/README.md

 ### **5. Tropical IntraSeasonal Oscillation (ISO) evaluation**

+The computation of the **bimodal ISO indices** requires daily TOA outgoing longwave radiation (`olr`) data, preferably covering a period of 10 years or more (ideally, at least 30 years).

-Perform an EEOF analysis between `year_init` and `year_end`, and use the resulting EEOFs to compute the **bimodal ISO indices** (first two PCs) for the entire period covered by the provided dataset.
+Perform an EEOF analysis between `year_init` and `year_end`, and use the resulting EEOFs to compute the bimodal ISO indices (first two PCs) for the entire period covered by the provided dataset.
 Then, plot these indices for `years` (which can be just one year or a list of years).
 Finally, use the indices to calculate and plot the mean monthly frequency of ISO events for the full dataset period:

 ```python
 # Initialize ScientificEvaluation class with a SimulationData object